 The default actions and alert settings that are assigned to these threat categories are recommended.
 For more information on policy actions, see Policy actions.

 When defining policy actions for the DNS exfiltration category, consider this configuration:

 Assign the monitor policy action to suspected DNS exfiltration threats.
-The monitor action allows ETP to analyze suspected domains and subdomains.
-If ETP determines that a domain or subdomain is a threat, it's added to the list associated with the known DNS exfiltration category.
+The monitor action allows SIA to analyze suspected domains and subdomains.
+If SIA determines that a domain or subdomain is a threat, it's added to the list associated with the known DNS exfiltration category.

 Configure known DNS exfiltration threats with the block policy action to ensure these known threats are not accessible.
 By default, the strict policy template assigns this action to known DNS exfiltration threats.

 If there are domains and IP addresses that you don't want SIA to analyze, add them to an exception list.
 After you add an exception list to a policy, the list is configured with the bypass policy action.
 For more information, see Exception lists.